assane-mbodj/dupfinder/README.md

 	    --out: Output directory to which all results will be written

-	    --c: Config file specifying the number of CPU cores and memory that will be assigned to DUPFinder
+	    --c: Config file specifying the number of CPU cores and memory that will be assigned to DupFinder

        Optional arguments: